hkthaeh/Simple-Natural-Language-Program/README.md

 	Functionality

-		-takes in any article/writing of a txt filetype inside the corpus folder and using the NLTK natural language library, we can ask the program questions relating to any of the inputed txt files and receive an relative accurate answer relating to the question asked
+		-takes in any article/writing in txt format inside the corpus folder and uses the NLTK natural language library to be able to ask the program questions relating to any of the inputed txt files and receive an relative accurate answer relating to the question asked

 	Intended Audience

 		-This program is intended for all general audience that wants to find a quick answer to a question relating to an article/articles.
-	Benchmarks

 	Constraints

-		-Only txt filetypes can be input into the corpus folder -The more files in the corpus folder, the longer the program will take to run -Only questions relating the the txt files inside the corpus folder will receive a relatively accurate answer -Only questions inputed in the English language, ASCII alphabets, will be recognize by the program -This program is dependent on the NLTK natural language Python library
+		-Only txt filetypes can be input into the corpus folder -The more files in the corpus folder, the longer the program will take to run -Only questions relating the the txt files inside the corpus folder will receive a relatively accurate answer -Only questions inputed in the English language, complete sentences, ASCII alphabets, will be recognize by the program -This program is dependent on the NLTK natural language Python library

 	Requirements

 		Functional

 			-Python version 3.7 or higher
 			-Installation of the NLTK Python Library
 				https://www.nltk.org/install.html

 		External Interface Requirements

 			-A Mac or PC computer using any IDEs such as VS Code

 		System Features

 			Mac
 				-Running any Mac operating system version
 			Windows